Nun-z/XboxRetailModeAppGuideLegacy/README.md

 I have been asked this several times, so I will clarify.
 I wrote this guide from scratch and published it first here on GitHub.
 It is not a leak from some other source.

 ### Demonstration of Updating Public Game Apps on the Microsoft Store
-This section will dispel some myths on public user-uploaded apps on the Microsoft Store, such as an uploaded version of RetroArch
+This section will dispel some myths on public user-uploaded apps on the Microsoft Store, such as uploaded versions of RetroArch

 ### Guide to Installing Apps to an Xbox in Retail Mode